mjt-git/Mini-Amazom-UPS/README.md

 cd Ups
 python3 upsCommunicator.py <worldIp> 12345
 ```
-World is the Ip of the environment where world is running on
+worldIp is the Ip of the environment where world is running on